influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.0/introduction/meta_node_installation.md

 There is no requirement to use exactly that number of servers, but for high availability and redundancy your cluster should have at least three meta nodes and an odd number of meta nodes.
+More than three meta nodes is not recommended unless the servers are unreliable.
 See the
 [Clustering Guide](/enterprise/v1.0/concepts/clustering#optimal-server-counts)
 for more on cluster architecture.